Portraiture, An Art!

 When you need to capture the essence of a formal, professional holding a powerful position in an organization.

-5. A Formal Power Pose
+5. A Formal Pose Depicting Power

 Having said that folded hand poses might not always mean formal posing.